The Thomas Pages homepage

 Bible

-the third mentioned spiritual gift, in the reducing geographic scope of leadership ministry in the Christ's Church (1Cor.12:28), this Gift is usually set within the local congregation.
+third mentioned spiritual gift, in the reducing geographic scope of leadership gifts in the Christ's Church listed (1Cor.12:28), this Gift is usually set within the local congregation.

 Yet, this does not limit the Lord in any way, for Saul/Paul originally left Antioch for Cyprus simply with the recognised spiritually-gifted ministry of Teacher on that most significant first missionary journey, before he received the spiritual gift of apostle at Paphos on Cyprus.